Professor Emeritus Quenzel dies

 He attended Hofstra College, majoring in theater technology and acting, and went on to work for a stock company near Baltimore, where he was a junior apprentice with actor Vic Morrow.
 He later studied at the University of Iowa for his master’s and doctorate in theater and had a graduate teaching assistantship in television production.

-Quenzel and his wife, Donna Walcovy ’72, lived in Mashpee, Massachusetts, since 1996.
+Quenzel and his spouse, Donna Walcovy ’72, lived in Mashpee, Massachusetts, since 1996.
 He was an avid Red Sox fan, missing just two home games in the 1975 season, and travelled to four continents with Walcovy.

-Besides his wife, Quenzel is survived by three sons: Mark of Hartford, Connecticut, and Los Angeles; Erik of Stoughton, Massachusetts; and Keith of Boxford, Massachusetts.
+Besides his spouse, Quenzel is survived by three sons: Mark of Hartford, Connecticut, and Los Angeles; Erik of Stoughton, Massachusetts; and Keith of Boxford, Massachusetts.
 He also had four grandchildren and a Siamese cat.

 To make a contribution to Emerson in honor of Quenzel, make checks payable to Emerson College and put a notation in the memo section that reads “George Quenzel Scholarship.”